code-and-comment/code-and-comment/README.md

 # Code and Comment

-`Code and Comment` is the application which add the comments to a file in Github.
+`Code and Comment` is PWA to add comment to Github file.

 ## Demo